 Final expense insurance is a version of life insurance that is dedicated mostly to paying for funeral services.
 This form of insurance can also be used to pay for medical bills related to advanced age and terminal illnesses.
 Final expense insurance can be used to accrue cash value, be leveraged for loans and name beneficiaries.

 However, the target audience for this kind of insurance, the elderly and those with low incomes, usually cannot afford to pay high premiums or fees.
 The average final expense insurance policy is usually only about $10,000 to $25,000.
 While it can be used to accrue cash value or pay out benefits, that may not be the best use of this insurance.
-The optimal use of such a policy is as a security net to pay for funeral expense.
+The optimal use of such a policy is as a security net to pay for the funeral expense.

-Final expense insurance has a simplified application process, since most applicants can’t qualify for or afford traditional insurance.
+Final expense insurance has a simplified application process since most applicants can’t qualify for or afford traditional insurance.
 There is no medical exam required.
 However, there may be a request of your prior medical and/or prescription history.

 The only barrier to approval would be a serious preexisting medical condition.
 Most applicants are approved.
 Depending on the applicant, there may not even be a waiting period, although some policies may require a two-year waiting period.